 I had never seen a dog like this.
 He was PERFECT!!!
 I could tell by his photos!
 I could tell that he would protect my girls, but never hurt them.
 I could tell that he was sweet, but not annoying.
 I could also tell he wasn’t a complete and utter lunatic like most Lab puppies.

-Yes, it bothered me that we weren’t rescuing again—I had always rescued—but this dog also needed me, and more importantly, I needed HIM.
-I needed someone to balance out the diva in the house.
+Yes, it bothered me that we weren’t rescuing again—I had always rescued—but this dog also needed us, and we needed HIM.
+There’s a lot of diva in this house:

 When I told my husband about this perfect dog, he responded the way he usually responds to one of my AWESOME ideas.
 He said the dog “sounded good” but we should still explore more options.
 He did the same thing when I approached him about adopting from China.
 He wasn’t opposed, but he still made me look into other countries.

 Dream Crusher!
 I don’t know why I was surprised, but I was.
 Why wasn’t he more excited?
 I know we had originally envisioned a lighter dog to round off our family but WHO CARES?
 This dog was PERFECT!